jasonrhaddix/CascadeCLI/README.md

 cascade merge feature dev master
 ```

-Cascade will handle the pulling, merging, and pushing or branches on the repo.
+Cascade will handle the pulling, merging, and pushing of branches on the repo.

 Currently Cascade only supports merging not rebasing, and by default does not fast-forward `--no-ff` the HEAD before applying changes. `--no-ff` adds a commit for the merge, and creates a more readable Git tree.
 Also Cascade does not support diffing of files or any conflict resolution beyond the Git 3-way auto-merge.

 ## Installation
-To use Cascade in any directory be sure to globally
+To use Cascade in any directory be sure to install globally
 ```bash
 npm i -g casade-cli
 ```

 ## Usage